Blackboard Collaborate Ultra is Blackboards’ video conferencing solution / webinar tool. Take a look at our resource on What is A webinar?

 You can allow students to choose which group to join by clicking on the allow participants to switch groups option

-Alternatively you have to drag students from the main room into the breakout rooms.
+Alternatively you can drag and drop students from the main room into the breakout rooms, or assign student to groups randomaly.
 The changes you make to which rooms the students are in doesn’t take effect until you click on “Start”

 Once breakout Room are active you can still move students from room to room, you have to click the “Update” Button. for any changes to take place.